 The 3D GeoInformation research group from the Faculty of Architecture and the Built Environment is working on building a 3D model of all the towns and cities in the Netherlands.
 It is the only model of its kind on a national scale and can be used to accurately project the size of the population.
 It is also a useful tool for creating flood models and calculating noise and daylight contours.
-As part of the research group 3D GeoInformation the researcher Filip Biljecki investigated the concept of level of detail in 3D city models.
-He will defend his thesis ‘Level of detail in 3D city models’ on 1 May.
+As part of the research group 3D GeoInformation, PhD researcher Filip Biljecki investigated the level of detail in 3D city models.

 Remote estimates of population size for demographic purposes were previously made on the basis of maps and satellite images, by dividing areas into smaller sections and subsequently tallying them together.
 These days, 3D modelling techniques and geographical information science (GIScience) have significantly expanded the possibilities.
 The height and volume of buildings can be estimated remotely and it is possible to distinguish between densely populated cities and sparsely populated rural areas.
 “We can then check the reliability of our calculations against the accurate data on actual numbers of residents we receive from Statistics Netherlands,” says Filip Biljecki.
 “This enables us to generate the size of the population automatically.”